 - New student dining for a growing residential population on campus

 - A collaborative student advising suite for students in the College of Social and Behavioral Science, the U's largest college on campus

-- The first new home for Social and Behavioral Science (Anthropology, Economics, Geography, and Political Science), the Hinckley Institute of Politics, the Office of Global Engagement, and the new School for Social and Cultural Transformation in half a century.
+- The new home for Social and Behavioral Science (Anthropology, Economics, Geography, and Political Science), the Hinckley Institute of Politics, the Office of Global Engagement, and the new School for Social and Cultural Transformation.

 Any gifts over $500 will be acknowledged on the building's main donor wall.

-For questions or more information about the new Carolyn and Kem Gardner Building, please contact CSBS Development Director Rob Hunsaker at firstname.lastname@example.org or by phone at 801.585.9200.
+For questions or more information about Carolyn and Kem Gardner Commons, please contact CSBS Development Director Rob Hunsaker at email@example.com or by phone at 801.585.9200.